ExistensialReset/flowmosr/systemic/EXPERT_CERTIFICATION_PROTOCOL.md

 ## Problem

-People don’t read long analyses.
+People do not engage with long analyses.

 ---